15 June 2019

 The Heights of Abraham in Matlock Bath is a must for you if you are planning a week’s stay or more in the Peak District.
-Connected by cable cars and a network of paths to climb Masson Hill the views from the summit are jaw dropping.
+Connected by cable cars and a network of paths to climb Masson Hill, the views from the summit are jaw-dropping and well worth the high-flying journey up to the top.
 There’s a few cafes and a visitor centre at the top as well as entry to two show caves included in the entry price.
-There’s also traces of the mine works at the top of the hill to get the historians amongst you speculating how it all worked.
+There are also traces of the mine works at the top of the hill to get the historians amongst you speculating how it all worked.

 The Monsal Trail

 Walk or cycle your way along one of the UK’s most iconic trails

 The Monsal Trail is a traffic-free route for walkers, cyclists and horse riders which takes you on an adventure through some of the Peak District's spectacular limestone dales.
 It takes in views of all kinds of countryside landscapes, old railway tunnels and viaducts.
 Following the path of a former railway track, the gradient is fairly level so it is suitable for all the family to get on their bikes and get into it.

 - The trail runs along the former Midland Railway line for 8.5 miles between Blackwell Mill, in Chee Dale and Coombs Road, at Bakewell.